k178412/sql-exploratory-data-analysis-project/README.md

 ## 🤝 Contributing
 If you have ideas for improving the analysis or adding new insights, feel free to share them.

+---

+⭐️ If you find this project useful, please consider giving it a star!